Protect essential income. Keep options open.

 Career Pivoters (40s–60s)

-For people navigating role transitions, compensation changes, or relocation in the final career decade.
+For people navigating role transitions, compensation changes, or relocation in mid or late career.

 - Protect essentials for 12–24 months before making allocation shifts.